Acid attack: United States

 Victor Riesel was a broadcast journalist, specializing in labor issues, who was attacked while leaving Lindy's restaurant in midtown Manhattan in the early morning of 5 April 1956.
 Riesel was left blind as a result.
 The attack was motivated by Riesel's reporting on the influence of organized crime on certain corrupt labor unions.

 In 1959, American attorney Burt Pugach hired a man to throw lye (an alkaline rather than acid substance, but with similar corrosive effects) in the face of his ex-girlfriend Linda Riss.
 Riss suffered blindness and permanent scarring.
 Pugach served 14 years in prison for the incident.

 Gabrielle White, a 22-year-old single mother living in Detroit, was attacked on 26 August 2006 by a stranger.
 She was left with third and fourth degree burns on her face, throat, and arms, leaving her blind and without one ear.
 She also miscarried her unborn child.
 A 25-year-old nursing student at Merritt College was the victim of an acid attack.

 Esperanza Medina walked out of her Logan Square apartment in Chicago, Illinois, on a July morning in 2008, heading to her job as a social worker.
 Three teenagers poured cups of battery acid on the head of Medina, a 48-year-old mother of four.

 On 30 August 2010, Bethany Storro, 28, of Vancouver, Washington, made national headlines after she claimed a stranger, whom she described as an African American woman, approached her on a walk and threw a cup of acid in her face, resulting in serious burns.
 Two weeks later, Storro admitted that she herself had lied about the attack and had, in fact, poured the acid on herself.
 She attributed her actions to untreated body dysmorphic disorder and pleaded guilty to lying to police, a misdemeanor.
-She also charged with three counts of second-degree theft in regards to donations she'd received to help aid her in her recovery but these charges were dropped after she repaid the money.
+She also charged with three counts of second-degree theft in regard to donations she'd received to help aid her in her recovery but these charges were dropped after she repaid the money.
 It was reported in February 2013 that she spent one year in a mental health facility and had written a book, Facing the Truth.

 In 2017, a 17-year-old girl was permanently scarred by an acid attack in Dallas.

 In November 2019, a man in Milwaukee was attacked and sustained multiple burns.
 The attacker, Clifton Blackwell, was motivated by racism and anti-immigrant sentiments and was sentenced to 10 years in prison in 2022.

 In April 2021, a student at Hofstra University suffered severe injuries to her face, arms, and throat from an acid attack carried out with battery acid.
-The assailant remains at large.
+The assailant has been identified in 2026.

 Asia

 Afghanistan

-Such attacks or threats against women who failed to wear hijab, dress "modestly" or otherwise threaten traditional norms have been reported in Afghanistan.
-In November 2008, islamic extremists subjected girls to acid attacks for attending school.
+Such attacks or threats against women who failed to wear hijab, dress "modestly", or otherwise threaten traditional norms have been reported in Afghanistan.
+In November 2008, Islamic extremists subjected girls to acid attacks for attending school.